signaloid/C0-microSD-Hardware/docs/hardware-overview/communication-over-sd-interface.md

 }
 ```

-The `commandRegisterOffset` is determined based on the Signaloid Core [communication scheme](/hardware-overview/signaloid-core/communication-scheme.html) specifications.
+The `commandRegisterOffset` is determined based on the Signaloid SoC [communication scheme](/hardware-overview/signaloid-core/communication-scheme.html) specifications.
 You can find header files and helper functions for building your own C and Python based host applications [here](https://github.com/signaloid/C0-microSD-utilities?tab=readme-ov-file#using-the-c0_microsd_toolkitpy-tool).